Pyry, Warsaw: History

+The Sts.
+Apostles Peter and Paul Church, built between 1946 and 1973.

-Pyry, historically known as Pery, was founded in the 18th century, originally being the southern extension of the village of Imielin.
+Pyry, historically known as Pery, was founded in the 18th century, originally being a southern extension of the village of Imielin.
 It was a farming community with a few households.

-On 30 November 1898, in Pyry was opened the Warszawa Pyry narrow-gauge railway station operated by the Grójec Commuter Railway.
-It was part of the railway line between stations of Warszawa Mokotów and Nowe Miasto nad Pilicą.
-The station operated until 1 December 1969.
-It was at the current intersection of Puławska Street, Akustyczna Street, and Leśna Street.
+On 30 November 1898, the Pyry narrow-gauge railway station was opened at the current intersection of Puławska, Akustyczna, and Leśna Streets.
+It was operated by the Grójec Commuter Railway, as part of the line between Warszawa Mokotów and Nowe Miasto nad Pilicą stations.
+It was closed on 1 December 1969.
 The presence the railway station had greatly increased development of the village.
 In 1921, it was inhabited by 421 people in 60 households.

 During the interwar period, Pyry was a holiday village.

-In the 1930s, at 8 Kajakowa Street, and in the nearby Kabaty Woods was constructed the military complex of the General Staff of the Polish Armed Forces, which, from 1937 to 1939, housed the branch of the Cipher Bureau responsible for deciphering German codes and messages.
-A team of mathematicians employed by the bureau, consisting of Marian Rejewski, Jerzy Różycki, and Henryk Zygalski, was the first to decipher coding of the Enigma machine in 1932, used by the Nazi Germany military.
-They continued working on its deciphering at the facility, and shared their Enigma-decryption techniques there with British and French intelligence agencies in June 1939.

-Currently, it houses the Air Operations Centre – Air Component Command of the Polish Air Force.
+In the 1930s, a military complex of the General Staff of the Polish Armed Forces was constructed in Pyry, at 8 Kajakowa Street, and in the nearby Kabaty Woods.
+From 1937 to 1939, it housed a branch of the Cipher Bureau, responsible for deciphering German codes and messages.
+A team of mathematicians employed by it, consisting of Marian Rejewski, Jerzy Różycki, and Henryk Zygalski, was the first to decipher coding of the Enigma machine in 1932.
+They continued their work and shared their decryption techniques there with British and French intelligence agencies in June 1939.
+Currently, since 2002, it houses the Air Operations Centre and Air Component Command of the Polish Air Force.

-On 8 September 1939, Pyry was captured by the German forces during the Invasion of Poland in the Second World War.
+On 8 September 1939, Pyry was captured by the German forces during their invasion into Poland in first days of the Second World War.

-The Catholic Church of Saint Apostles Peter and Paul constructed between 1946 and 1958.
-Photography made in 2019.

-Between 1946 and 1958, at 434 Puławska Street was constructed the Catholic Church of Saint Apostles Peter and Paul.
-On 24 March 1946, at Łagiewnicka Street was also opened the Pyry Cemetery, operated by the church.
+Between 1946 and 1973, the Sts.
+Apostles Peter and Paul Church was built at 434 Puławska Street, belonging to the Catholic denomination.
+The Pyry Cemetery was also opened nearby at Łagiewnicka Street in 1946.
 Currently, it is located within the nearby neighbourhood of Jeziorki.

-On 14 May 1951, Pyry was incorporated into the city of Warsaw.

-In 1996 was established the municipal neighbourhood of Pyry, as a subdivision of the municipality of Warsaw-Ursynów, which was replaced by the city district of Ursynów in 2002.
-The neighbourhood status was reconfirmed in 2013.
-It is governed by an elected neighbourhood council.
-In 1998, the district of Ursynów was subdivided into the areas of the City Information System, with one of them being Pyry, with the same boundaries as the municipal neighbourhood.
+Pyry was incorporated into the city of Warsaw on 14 May 1951.
+In 1996, the neighbourhood of Pyry was established as an administrative unit governed locally by an elected council.
+It was a subdivision of the municipality of Warsaw-Ursynów, which was replaced by the city district of Ursynów in 2002.
+Its status was reconfirmed in 2013.
+In 1998, the district of Ursynów was subdivided into thirteen areas of the City Information System, with Pyry becoming one of them.

-The Rodan Systems Building, constructed in 1998, and regarded as a prime example of the 1990s and post-communist architecture in Poland.
-Photography made in 2023.

-In 1998, at 465 Puławska Street was opened the Rodan Systems Building.
+In 1998, the Rodan Systems Building was opened at 465 Puławska Street.
 It was awarded the First Degree Award of the Minister of the Interior and Administration in 1999, and is regarded as a prime example of the 1990s and post-communist architecture in Poland.